-Instead of shutting down that pipe organ in your place of worship, why not use a few less singers on microphones and allow the organ to undergird the congregational song, no matter what style of music you sing.
+Instead of shutting down that pipe organ in our places of worship, why not use a few less singers on microphones and allow the organ to undergird the congregational song, no matter what style of music being sung.

 The organ need not be dominant on every song in order to be relevant; it need not be a showpiece, but it can be a really great support for the singing.

-And, every once in a while, you might let your organist lead your congregation in a transcendent worship experience using an instrument that has the range of power unmatched by any other.
+And, every once in a while, why not let the organist lead the congregation in a transcendent worship experience using an instrument that has the range of power unmatched by any other.

 Some of the most divine music ever written (particularly in the Lutheran and Anglican traditions) requires an organ; in these churches, it can't be replaced or omitted.

 Those who know this will almost have a heart attack reading anything else; they'd be the first to say, "Bach and Buxtehude, and Britten and Vaughn Williams, with a praise band? ...
 NEVER."

 Anglican choral music is very probably the apogee of Christian choral art, often both transcendent and breathtakingly beautiful ... and it wasn't written to be accompanied by piano, praise band, drums, harmonica, sax quartet, or any such.

 The 500th anniversary of the Reformation is coming soon; our worship center could mark it early with an awesome pipe organ rendition of Luther's immortal hymn "A Mighty Fortress Is Our God."